Best HBCU Online Colleges 2023

 Salary After Attending: $52,372

-Some of Hampton University’s other online offerings include the Master of Business Administration (MBA), the Master of Education (M.Ed.), and the Master of Science in Nursing (MSN) (MSN).
-These classes are designed especially for people who are already working and want to move up in their careers.
-Students will gain the information and expertise necessary to compete successfully in today’s fast-paced business climate by participating in these programs, which are developed specifically with your achievement in mind.
+Tailored for individuals currently employed and aspiring to advance in their respective professions, these courses provide a platform for career growth.
+Students will gain the information and expertise necessary to compete successfully in today's fast-paced business climate by participating in these programs which are developed specifically with student achievement in mind.

 7. Delaware State University